Khronos Vulkan® Tutorial

 We’ll start with an overview of how Vulkan works and the work we’ll have to do to get the first triangle on the screen.
 The purpose of all the smaller steps will make more sense after you’ve understood their basic role in the whole picture.
 Next, we’ll set up the development environment with the Vulkan SDK, the GLM library for linear algebra operations and GLFW for window creation.
 The tutorial will cover how to set these up on Windows with Visual Studio, and on Ubuntu Linux with GCC.

-After that we’ll implement all of the basic components of a Vulkan program that are necessary to render your first triangle.
+After that, we’ll implement all the basic components of a Vulkan program that are necessary to render your first triangle.
 Each chapter will follow roughly the following structure:

-• Use all of the relevant API calls to integrate it into your program
+Use all the relevant API calls to integrate it into your program

 Although each chapter is written as a follow-up on the previous one, it is also possible to read the chapters as standalone articles introducing a certain Vulkan feature.
 That means that the site is also useful as a reference.
-All of the Vulkan functions and types are linked to the specification, so you can click them to learn more.
-Vulkan is a very new API, so there may be some shortcomings in the specification itself.
+All the Vulkan functions and types are linked to the specification, so you can click them to learn more.
 You are encouraged to submit feedback to this Khronos repository.

 If you have any type of feedback on the tutorial and site itself, then please don’t hesitate to submit an issue or pull request to the GitHub repository.
 You can watch the repository to be notified of updates to the tutorial.